 - Include a justification for your request that includes **and agree to the program commitments.

-- Faculty should send a short research blurb (max of 2-3 paragraphs) about their current projects to Kristi Waybright before January 24 and include any prerequisites for a summer research position in your research lab, if applicable.
-This information will be compiled and included with the student application and posted here on January 25.
+- Faculty should send a short research blurb (max of 2-3 paragraphs) about their current projects to Kristi Waybright by noon on January 24 and include any prerequisites for a summer research position in your research lab, if applicable.
+This information will be compiled and included with the student application and posted here on January 27.

 - Registration includes a project title and 500 word project description and also the opportunity for the student to apply for a $500 supplies grant; a justification for the use of supplies funds must be given.